 According to the agreement with the IIA, excluding the August 2021 program, BiomX Israel will pay royalties of 3% to 3.5% of future sales up to an amount equal to the accumulated grant received including annual interest of LIBOR linked to the dollar.
 BiomX Israel may be required to pay additional royalties upon the occurrence of certain events as determined by the IIA, that are within the control of BiomX Israel.
 No such events have occurred or were probable of occurrence as of the balance sheet date with respect to these royalties.
-Repayment of the grant is contingent upon the successful completion of the BiomX Israel's R&D programs and generating sales.
+Repayment of the grant is contingent upon the successful completion of BiomX Israel's R&D programs and generating sales.
 BiomX Israel has no obligation to repay these grants if the R&D program fails, is unsuccessful or aborted or if no sales are generated.
-The Company had not yet generated sales as of March 31, 2023; therefore, no liability was recorded in these condensed consolidated financial statements.
+The Company had not yet generated sales as of September 30, 2023; therefore, no liability was recorded in these condensed consolidated financial statements.
 IIA grants are recorded as a reduction of R&D expenses, net.

-Through March 31, 2023, total grants approved from the IIA aggregated to approximately \$9,353 (NIS 32,068).
-Through March 31, 2023, the Company had received an aggregate amount of \$6,960 (NIS 23,645) in the form of grants from the IIA.
-Total grants subject to royalties' payments aggregated to approximately \$6,370.
-As of March 31, 2023, the Company had a contingent obligation to the IIA in the amount of approximately \$6,640 including annual interest of LIBOR linked to the dollar.
+Through September 30, 2023, total grants approved from the IIA aggregated to approximately \$9,353 (NIS 32,068).
+Through September 30, 2023, the Company had received an aggregate amount of \$7,563 (NIS 25,825) in the form of grants from the IIA.
+Total grants subject to royalties' payments aggregated to approximately \$6,973.
+As of September 30, 2023, the Company had a contingent obligation to the IIA in the amount of approximately \$7,424 including annual interest of LIBOR linked to the dollar.

 The United Kingdom's Financial Conduct Authority, which regulates LIBOR, announced in July 2017 that it will no longer persuade or require banks to submit rates for LIBOR after 2021.
-Even though the IIA has not declared the alternative benchmark rate to replace the LIBOR, the Company does not expect it will have significant impact on its financial statements.
+Even though the IIA has not declared the alternative benchmark rate to replace the LIBOR, the Company does not expect it will have a significant impact on its financial statements.

 B. On June 23, 2022 ("Effective Date"), BiomX Israel entered into a new research collaboration agreement with Boehringer Ingelheim International GmbH ("BI") for a collaboration to identify biomarkers for IBD.
 Under the agreement, BiomX Israel is eligible to receive fees totaling \$1,411 to cover costs to be incurred by BiomX Israel in conducting the research plan under the collaboration.
 The fees will be paid in installments of \$500 within 30 days of the Effective Date and three additional installments of \$500, \$200 and \$211 upon completion of certain activities under the research plan.
 Unless terminated earlier, this agreement will remain in effect until (a) a period of eighteen (18) months after the Effective Date or (b) completion of the project plan and submission and approval of the final report, whichever occurs sooner, unless otherwise extended.
 The consideration is recorded as a reduction of R&D expenses, net in the condensed consolidated statements of operations according to the input model method on a cost-to-cost basis.
-The remainder of the consideration is recorded as other accounts payable in the condensed consolidated balance sheets.
-During the three months ended March 31, 2023, the Company recorded \$125 in the condensed consolidated statements of operations as a reduction of R&D expenses.
-Through March 31, 2023, the Company received total funds of \$500 from BI with respect to this agreement.
-See note 10A regarding funds received after the balance sheet date.
+The remainder of the consideration is recorded as other accounts payable in the condensed consolidated statements of operations as a reduction of R&D expenses.
+Through September 30, 2023, the Company recorded \$312 and \$56 in the condensed consolidated statements of operations as a reduction of R&D expenses.
+Through September 30, 2023, the Company received total funds of \$1,200 from BI with respect to this agreement.